 Day #3 – Banias and Tel Dan Nature Reserves

 On Saturday, the last day of the getaway, we checked out from Bed and Breakfast and went to our first attraction.
 And it was Banias Nature Reserve.
 We visited Banias probably half a dozen times, but they constructed the Suspended Trail several years ago.
 So, this time we hiked along the Suspended Trail and visited the waterfall.

 All information can be found at Banias Nature Reserve.

-A quick side note: anywhere at Banias, entrance to water is prohibited.
-But when you show water to kids they want to get in.
-Since we had time until lunch we decided to visit a nearby Nature Reserve where the entrance to water is allowed.
-It is Tel Dan Nature Reserve.
+A quick side note: entrance to the water is prohibited at Banias.
+But when you show water to kids, they want to get in.
+Since we had time until lunch, we decided to visit the nearby Tel Dan Nature Reserve, where the entrance to the water is allowed.

-We visited Tel Dan many times, thus we went straight towards shallow pools where kids can have fun.
+We visited Tel Dan many times.
+Thus we went straight towards shallow pools where kids can have fun.
 More information about Tel Dan is available at Tel Dan Nature Reserve.

-That’s all for today and I’ll see you in future travels!
+That’s all for today, and I’ll see you in future travels!